 – (unless it is part of a veterinary prescribed rehabilitation program).

-Research available with humans shows that stretching before exercise increases the potential of soft tissue injuries.
+Research available with humans shows that passive stretching before exercise increases the potential of soft tissue injuries.

 Stretch after exercise is completed.